Car-Ears AirStreamz vs. Wind-Blox Pro

-Passive control of wind using porous material vs. bluff body flow instabilities (typically by the wake vortices).
+Passive control of wind using porous material vs. bluff body instabilities / buffeting (typically by the wake vortices).

-Fig. 1: Depiction of wind flow interacting with porous material (AirStreamz) vs. a bluff (wind blocking) body.
+Fig. 1: Depiction of wind flow interacting with porous pile material (AirStreamz) vs. bluff body wake buffeting.

 Regarding base bleed, there is a relationship between base bleed pressure and wake / vortex formation (i.e. distance from flow separation).
 And turbulence (intensity) is an instability primarily generated by the free shear layer.
 With critical permeability, the free shear layer can be elongated significantly (away from / above the ear).
 In addition, by allowing some air to passively flow through, there is less higher velocity air / wind to divert over the ear.